Remarriage & Alimony in New York

 However, there are some exceptions.
 For example, if the current court order has a provision that alimony continues after the recipient spouse remarries.

 Additionally, if the paying spouse continues to make alimony payments without knowledge of the recipient spouse’s new marriage, he/she can seek reimbursement of any payments made after the remarriage.

 Alimony can automatically be terminated if a recipient spouse starts living with a romantic partner, which is known as cohabitation.
 This means living together and acting like husband and wife, rather than occasionally spending the night.

 The noncustodial parent – who the child does not live with – is required to pay child support, which covers a child’s basic needs, such as housing, food, clothes, education, medical expenses, and other related expenses.
 A judge will calculate the parents’ combined income, then multiply this number by a certain percentage – based on the number of children in the family – to reach a total amount for child support.

 Whether a custodial or a noncustodial parent remarries, the new spouse has no duty to support children from a previous marriage or relationship.
 But what happens to child support payments if the noncustodial parent remarries and has another child?

 If a noncustodial parent requests a reduction because of the new child, New York judges will take any additional children’s needs into consideration.
 According to a provision in the Child Support Standards Act (CSSA), a judge may determine that a parent’s share of child support is either inappropriate or unjust based on the circumstances of the case.
 Such factors include the needs of the new child, which often weighs in favor of child support reduction.

-If you are interested in modifying a current alimony or child support order in Yonkers, contact The King Law Firm today at (914) 752-5333 for a free consultation.
+If you are interested in modifying a current alimony or child support order in Yonkers, contact Family First Legal Group today at (914) 752-5333 for a free consultation.